5 Things that Determine Your Senior Life Insurance Premiums

 It’s well-known that senior life insurance providers are worried about how risky a lifestyle you lead and many popular hobbies these days carry some degree of risk.
 As an example, an insurer is likely to charge you more on your senior life insurance premium if you take up rock climbing over chess, simply because one is much riskier than the other.

 If you don’t want an insurance agent dictating how you spend your free time, take note of safety precautions that can be taken in risky hobbies.
-Continuing with the rock climbing example, providing certification of something like your belay training or knowledge of safety practices can go a long way towards putting insurance providers at ease and knocking your premiums down.
+Continuing with the rock climbing example, providing certification of something like your belay training or knowledge of safety practices can go a long way towards putting insurance providers at ease and knocking your premiums for life insurance for seniors down.

 Medical Conditions Can Affect Senior Life Insurance Premiums